top of page

 Royal Signals other ranks cap badge

-Royal Signals Other Ranks were also recruited as wireless operators at the IN Stations of the Special Duties Branch and also maintained the wireless sets as part of the Auxiliary Units (Signals).
+Royal Signals Other Ranks were also recruited as wireless operators at the IN Stations of the Special Duties Branch (because they were cheaper to employ than ATS officers) and also maintained the wireless sets as part of the Auxiliary Units (Signals).

 Auxiliary Units veterans lapel badge